pleaseai/chrome-devtools-cli/README.md

 ## Credits

-This project wraps the excellent [Chrome DevTools MCP](https://github.com/ChromeDevTools/chrome-devtools-mcp) by Google LLC.
+This project is inspired by the excellent [Chrome DevTools MCP](https://github.com/ChromeDevTools/chrome-devtools-mcp) by Google LLC.

 ## Related Projects